 A JUDGE SHALL UPHOLD AND PROMOTE THE INDEPENDENCE, INTEGRITY, AND IMPARTIALITY OF THE JUDICIARY; SHALL AVOID IMPROPRIETY; AND SHOULD AVOID THE APPEARANCE OF IMPROPRIETY.

-- RULE 1.1 Compliance with the Law - RULE 1.2 Promotion of Confidence in the Judiciary - RULE 1.3 Avoiding Abuse of the Prestige of Judicial Office
+- RULE 1.2 Promotion of Confidence in the Judiciary - RULE 1.3 Avoiding Abuse of the Prestige of Judicial Office

 A JUDGE SHALL PERFORM THE DUTIES OF JUDICIAL OFFICE IMPARTIALLY, COMPETENTLY, AND DILIGENTLY.